 For individual popsicle molds, run each popsicle under warm running water until the mold has loosened.

-prep – In a small saucepan over medium-low heat, warm the frozen berries until they are runny and there are no frozen chunks left.
+Prep – In a small saucepan over medium heat, warm the frozen berries until they are runny and there are no frozen chunks left.
 Mash the berries with a fork.
 Remove the saucepan from heat and set aside.

 Remove a 1/2 cup of the berry mixture and stir in the cornstarch until there are no clumps left.
 Add the 1/2 cup of berries back to the saucepan and stir to combine.

-swirl – using a straw or butter knife, gently swirl the berries and yogurt together in each popsicle.
+Swirl – using a straw or butter knife, gently swirl the berries and yogurt together in each popsicle for a fun marbled effect.

-add sticks – Stick the popsicle sticks in to the mold so that there is about 1.5 inches of the stick still showing on top of the mold.
+Add Sticks – Stick the popsicle sticks in to the popsicle mixture so that there is about 1.5 inches of the stick still showing on top of the mold.

 tips for success

-If you liked this popsicle recipe, I think you’ll really enjoy these other healthy treats on the blog:
+If you liked this recipe, I think you’ll really enjoy these recipes for other healthy treats on the blog:

 Pin these steps to try later.
 Tag @athomeontheprairie on Instagram to share what you’ve made with us!